ArduPilot/ardupilot_wiki/common/source/docs/common-sik-telemetry-radio.rst

    between the COM port and Connect buttons) to 57600.
--  Press the **Connect** button and if the two radios connect successfully you should be able to lean your vehicle left and right and see it's attitude update on the MP's Flight Data screen's artificial horizon.
+-  Press the **Connect** button and if the two radios connect successfully you should be able to lean your vehicle left and right and see its attitude update on the MP's Flight Data screen's artificial horizon.

 Connecting to an Android tablet